 IP TAKE: T11th Hour is not one of the more transparent funders out there.
 The best bet for would-be grantees is to reach out to program staff and highlight not only how their project aligns with 11th Hour’s mission, but demonstrate how it addresses the relationship between human rights and the environment.
 Most of its climate grants support nonprofits building cross-sector coalitions and mobilizing them to press for long-term policy and market-based reforms.

 PROFILE: In 2006, Wendy and Eric Schmidt established the Schmidt Family Foundation with the intent of advancing “the wiser use of energy and natural resources,” and to “empower communities to build resilient systems for food, water, and human resources.”
 Prior to launching the Schmidt Family Foundation, Wendy Schmidt created the 11th Hour Project.
 While the 11th Hour Project is a self-governing outfit, it is considered a subsidiary of the Schmidt Family Foundation.
 It shares the Schmidts' funding interests, and awards grants through its Renewable Energy & Climate, Ecological Agriculture, and Human Rights programs.

-The 11th Hour Project has grown since its 2005 debut and now holds its own as a self-governing operation headquartered in Palo Alto, California, though it’s technically still a Schmidt subsidiary with informal support from Wendy Schmidt.
-It carries out a focused mission of fostering sustainable use of water, energy, and food resources.
+The 11th Hour Project has grown since its 2005 debut and is now a self-governing operation headquartered in Palo Alto, California.
+It fosters sustainable use of water, energy, and food resources.
 Ecologically sound agriculture, marine conservation, and preserving the island of Nantucket, Massachusetts, are a few of its non-energy priorities.

 - Joe Sciortino, Executive Director